-A Public Ruling as provided for under section 138A of the Income Tax Act 1967 is issued for the purpose of providing guidance for the public and officers of the Inland Revenue Board Malaysia.
+A Public Ruling as provided for under section 138A of the Income Tax Act 1967 is issued for the purpose of providing guidance for the public and officers of the Inland Revenue Board of Malaysia.
 It sets out the interpretation of the Director General of Inland Revenue in respect of the particular tax law, and the policy and procedure that are to be applied.

-A Public Ruling may be withdrawn, either wholly or in part, by notice of withdrawal or by publication of a new ruling which is inconsistent with it.
+A Public Ruling may be withdrawn, either wholly or in part, by notice of withdrawal or by publication of a new ruling.

-Director General of Inland Revenue, Inland Revenue Board Malaysia.
+Director General of Inland Revenue, Inland Revenue Board of Malaysia.